 High-energy dogs may be happiest with a jog around the neighborhood, fetch in the backyard or a vigorous game of tug-of-war.
 If you prefer to get out, you could take a day trip to a dog-friendly park, lake, or beach.
 Or, if you are looking for a bigger adventure, going on a road trip or camping in dog-friendly national parks are great options too!

-More calm dogs might prefer to hang out with you on the couch, go for a walk, take a nap, or simply relax nearby.
+More calm dogs might prefer to hang out with you on the couch, go for a walk, take a nap, or simply relax nearby, pehaps in a pet pen like what we provide.
 It might also be fun to go on a car ride, play in the yard, or watch a dog movie.
 Whatever it is you do, enjoy your special day.

 Happy Spoil Your Dog Day!